-The courts of England are to have jurisdiction to settle any disputes which may arise out of or in connection with the Securities and accordingly any legal action or proceedings arising out of or in connection with the Securities (Proceedings) may be brought in such courts.
+The courts of England are to have jurisdiction to settle any disputes which may arise out of or in connection with the Sterling Securities, the Coupons or the Talons and accordingly any legal action or proceedings arising out of or in connection with the Sterling Securities, the Coupons or the Talons (Proceedings) may be brought in such courts.
 The Issuer irrevocably submits to the jurisdiction of such courts and waives any objection to Proceedings in such courts whether on the ground of venue or on the ground that the Proceedings have been brought in an inconvenient forum.
-This Condition is for the benefit of each of the Holders and shall not limit the right of any of them to take Proceedings in any other court of competent jurisdiction nor shall the taking of Proceedings in one or more jurisdictions preclude the taking of Proceedings in any other jurisdiction (whether concurrently or not).
+This Condition is for the benefit of each of the Trustee, the Holders and the Couponholders and shall not limit the right of any of them to take Proceedings in any other court of competent jurisdiction nor shall the taking of Proceedings in one or more jurisdictions preclude the taking of Proceedings in any other jurisdiction (whether concurrently or not).